AntoninoRando/C-Exercises/tree Function Reimplemented/Relazione.md

 ## LS_COLORS
 I read in the documentation that `tree` colors files using the LS_COLORS environment variable.
 I tried to understand how it worked and I understood the following: _you can write that varible in the format `file_type=terminal_color_format:...`_.
 So i parsed that variable with this convinction.
 I have to implement a dictionary, but I had no time so I execute the parsing every time.

+# The Sorting-Process
+I've notice that `tree` functions sorts alphabetically by default and it is case _in_-sensitive, thus I used the `strcasecmp` function instead of `strcmp`.